 Add a Personal Access Token

-With the connection configured, you are ready to connect to SQL Server data from Metabase.
+With the connection configured and a PAT generated, you are ready to connect to SQL Server data from Metabase.

-After creating the virtual database, navigate to your Metabase instance.
+After creating the connection in Connect Cloud, navigate to your Metabase instance.
 Use the SQL Server interface to connect to Connect Cloud.

 Execute SQL Server Data with Metabase